Rays survive Yankees and advance to ALCS on Mike Brosseau’s clutch Game 5 homer

 Cole took the mound Friday night in the road grays of the Yankees, pitching against a team from St. Petersburg, Fla., in a stadium in downtown San Diego, for the chance to face his old team, the Houston Astros, in the ALCS, also in San Diego — the sort of convoluted geography that was only possible in the chaotic, pandemic-shortened 2020 season.

 While Cole, pitching on short rest for the first time in his career, lasted 5⅓ innings for the Yankees, the Rays, among the most innovative franchises in the game, cobbled together outs in painstaking fashion.
-They started their parade of relievers in the third inning.

-The Rays had 12 different pitchers start games for them this season and 12 different pitchers record saves — including four who did both — and you got the feeling the Rays, if they had the option, would have used them all Friday night in Game 5.
-As it was, they cycled through only five pitchers, their very best arms, every last one of them seemingly possessing unhittable stuff.
+The Rays had 12 different pitchers start games for them this season and 12 different pitchers record saves — including four who did both — but with their season on the line, they streamlined things and turned to only their very best arms, every last one of them seemingly possessing unhittable stuff.

-The Yankees’ best arms were all high-priced imports — Cole, Zack Britton, Chapman — while the Rays’ were mainly recycled pieces, acquired mostly as prospects in various salary dumps and turned into coldblooded strikeout machines: Tyler Glasnow, Nick Anderson, Peter Fairbanks.
-Castillo, their final pitcher of the night, is a homegrown product making near the league minimum salary.
+Tyler Glasnow, starting on two days’ rest, operated as an “opener,” giving way after seven outs in favor of Nick Anderson, arguably the best reliever in baseball this season.
+Anderson gave the Rays eight outs, then turned it over to Peter Fairbanks for six.
+All three were acquired via trades when the Rays, as is their operating model, sold off expensive veterans for younger, cheaper pieces.
+Castillo, a homegrown product signed out of the Dominican Republic, locked down the final six outs.

+“It was kind of the perfect ending to that series,” Glasnow said of the way the Rays cobbled together 27 outs with unconventional deployments.
+“That’s the philosophy of our team.”

 The ALCS didn’t get the sexy matchup Fox Sports executives and New Yorkers were undoubtedly hoping for.
 A Yankees-Astros matchup would have marked the third time in four seasons those teams met in October with a World Series berth at stake.

-But in the Tampa Bay Rays, the ALCS got the team it deserved.
-It took five nights to prove it, and one memorable swing of Mike Brosseau’s bat.
+But in the Tampa Bay Rays, the ALCS got the team it deserved, and the team that deserved to go.
+It took five nights to prove it, and one memorable swing of Mike Brosseau’s bat in the 44th of those 45 innings.
 But regardless of payrolls or star power, on Friday night the better team won.